 LT 7010.
 Macroinvertebrate Sample Homogenization and Picking

 Introduction.
-This section describes lab sample homogenization and picking of organisms from samples that contain aquatic macroinvertebrates and detritus preserved with formalin or non-formalin based fixative that penetrates and stabilizes tissue without compromising analytical capability (e.g. NOTOXhisto®).
+This section describes lab sample homogenization and picking of organisms from samples that contain aquatic macroinvertebrates and detritus preserved with formalin or non-formalin-based fixative that penetrates and stabilizes tissue without compromising analytical capability (e.g. NOTOXhisto®).
 Use this procedure for Lake Condition Index (LT 7300), and Wetland Condition Index (LT 7600) sample processing.
 For preparation and analysis of Hester Dendy samples or Dredge and Core samples, see LT 7710 or LT 7720, respectively.

 Equipment and Supplies